achankra/platformetrics-portal-iq/README.md

 This structured approach helps teams avoid opinion-based “tool contests” and make decisions grounded in measurable outcomes.

 ---
+## License

+Portal IQ is released under the **MIT License**.
+See [LICENSE](./LICENSE) for details.

+You are free to:
+- Use Portal IQ for personal, commercial, or research purposes
+- Modify and distribute the code
+- Integrate it into your own products and services

+We only ask for attribution when using or modifying Portal IQ.

+---
 ## Code

 Portal IQ code could be open-sourced soon.
 We are still working making a few additional changes.